Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## cToken

 Makes a request to the CTokenService API.
 The cToken API retrieves information about cToken contract interaction.
-For more details, see the Compound API documentation.
+For more details, see the Bitlend API documentation.

 - `options` (object) A JavaScript object of API request parameters.
 - `RETURN` (object) Returns the HTTP response body or error.